sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 03/06/2018: I can tell I'm getting better at two-point riding
+- 03/05/2018: Saw a free advanced screening of _A Wrinkle In Time_
+- 03/03/2018: Saw _Annihilation_ and it was so good!
+- 03/01/2018: My submission to DjangoCon Europe was accepted!
 - 02/27/2018: Finally identified the bird who hoots in the morning as the same dove I hadn't been able to get close enough to see before: a Eurasian collared dove
 - 02/25/2018: Almost finished painting the kitchen; started our seeds
 - 02/24/2018: Went to the gym and did my trainer's program!